cbclayto/parallel-maximum-spanning-forest/README.txt

-This is the Minimum Spanning Forest portion of our multi-level parallel graph algorithm final project for 15-418 at Carnegie Mellon.
+This is the Minimum Spanning Forest portion of our final project for 15-418 at Carnegie Mellon.
+This project develops multi-level parallel algorithms for several graph problems.

 Authors: Connor Clayton and Jaqui Fashimpaur